yulanhenlp/emnlp2020-website/src/pages/about/index.md

 The 2020 Conference on Empirical Methods in Natural Language Processing will be held in the Dominican Republic.

 ### Key Dates
+* Anonymity period begins: April 8, 2020
+* Submissions due (long and short): May 8, 2020
+* Author response period: July 8–14, 2020
+* Acceptance notification:  August 8
+* Camera-ready papers due: August 28, 2020
-* Main conference: 8th–12th November, 2020
+* Main conference: November 8–12, 2020
-* Workshops and tutorials: 13th–14th, November 2020.
+* Workshops and tutorials: November 13–14, 2020.